-Many Louisville families looking for a care provider for their older loved ones begin their search without a clear understanding of the various types of care that are available to them.
-Assisted living communities, for example, are different than modern personal care homes (PCHs), which are in turn somewhat different than most people’s conception of a traditional nursing care center.
+Many Louisville families looking for a care provider for their older loved ones begin their search without a clear understanding of the various types of care available to them.
+Assisted living communities, for example, are different from modern personal care homes (PCHs), which in turn are different from most people’s conception of a traditional nursing care center.

 Continuing care retirement communities (CCRCs) like Episcopal Church Home combine elements of all three.
-They encompass several levels of the senior care, allowing residents to progress along the aging continuum without having to move to a new home.
+They offer several levels of senior care, allowing residents to progress along the aging continuum without having to move to a new home.

-Today, we thought it might be beneficial to compare and contrast the various retirement home forms, so that you’ll have a better idea which one might be the best fit for your senior relative’s current and future needs.
+Let’s compare and contrast the different kinds of retirement homes to give you a better idea of which might be the best fit for your aging loved one’s current and future needs.

 Retirement communities function on a social care model

-This benefit shouldn’t be overlooked, from a health standpoint.
-Research has indicated that seniors who maintain an active, healthy social life are less likely to suffer from depression, memory problems, and even early-onset dementia.
+This benefit shouldn’t be overlooked from a health standpoint.
+Research has indicated that seniors who maintain an active, healthy social life are less likely to experience depression, memory problems, and even early-onset dementia.

 Assisted living communities provide help with the tasks of daily living

-Seniors living in assisted living communities tend to need just a little bit of help with things the rest of us accomplish as a matter of course.
-They might need transportation, because they no longer drive.
-They may need a little bit of help bathing, dressing, cooking or cleaning.
-They might need management or some gentle compliance monitoring of their medication routine, but otherwise they’re still living quite independently.
+Seniors living in assisted living communities tend to need just a little help with things the rest of us accomplish on our own.
+They might need transportation because they no longer drive.
+They may need help bathing, dressing, cooking or cleaning.
+They may need management or gentle monitoring of their medication routine, but otherwise, they’re still living quite independently.

-Assisted living residents benefit from having help close by when they need it.
+Assisted living residents benefit from having help nearby when they need it.
 They don’t receive 24-hour nursing care or round-the-clock personal care.

 Personal care homes aren’t the “nursing homes” of yesteryear

-But residents of personal care homes aren’t helpless or bedridden.
-They’re not shut-ins.
+Residents of personal care homes aren’t helpless or bedridden, and they’re not shut-ins.
 They’re just seniors who need stronger support to stay as healthy and active as possible.

-Most provide basic health services and medication management, but don’t provide advanced life support.
-Residents often have their own apartment homes or private rooms within the community and are free to move about their days as they see fit.
+Most provide basic health services and medication management but don’t provide advanced life support.
+Residents often have their own apartments or private rooms within the community and are free to move about their days as they see fit.

 CCRCs blend all three care types

-In a CCRC, a senior might begin retirement living completely independently in his or her own cottage or apartment home.
+In a CCRC, seniors might begin retirement living completely independently in their own cottage or apartment.
 Spouses, of course, live together.
-It’s a bit like living in a condominium complex, except that everyone in the neighborhood is an elder.
+It’s a bit like living in a condominium complex, except everyone in the neighborhood is an elder.

-As medical needs change, a CCRC resident might begin receiving assisted living services in his or her home, or might move to another area within the same community that can provide closer medical monitoring and more personal care.
+As medical needs change, a CCRC resident may begin receiving assisted-living-type services in their home or can move to another area in the same community that can provide personal care for more medical monitoring.

-Couples with differing medical needs might live on different wings, but they don’t need to live far apart, in separate facilities.
-This makes transitioning between the different levels of care easier for all parties, and minimizes disruption to seniors’ daily lives when a medical care advancement becomes necessary.
+Couples with differing medical needs may live on different wings, but they don’t need to live far apart, in separate facilities.
+This makes transitioning between the different levels of care easier for them and minimizes disruption to seniors’ daily lives when the need for more medical care becomes necessary.

 See the difference residential retirement care could make in your older loved one’s life.

-Here at Episcopal Church Home in Louisville, residents enjoy just the right level of care they need, wherever and whenever they need it.
-We provide person-centered, dignified care for seniors, and much-needed peace of mind for their family caregivers.
+Here at Episcopal Church Home (ECH) in Louisville, residents enjoy just the right level of care they need, wherever and whenever they need it.
+We provide person-centered, dignified care for seniors and much-needed peace of mind for their family caregivers.

 If your senior loved one might benefit from independent retirement living, assisted living, personal care, or residential memory care, we invite you to come see our community.
-Click here to schedule your family’s tour today.
+Click here to schedule a tour today.